 Through this report you can quickly see which pages may be performing poorly, and where you should invest your time to improve and optimize.

 You can also use the weighted sort feature in Google Analytics which computes the Estimated True Value (ETV), and ranks your pages by their “importance” as determined by a combination of not only the bounce rate, but how much data each row of the table is based on.
-Weighted sort makes it so you see data with a higher importance first in the list instead of your report being polluted with insignificant (or less significant) data first.
+Weighted sort makes it easy to see data with a higher importance first in the list instead of your report being polluted with insignificant (or less significant) data.

 Behavior > Site Content > Landing Pages

-To dive even further, you can look specifically at landing pages rather than all pages like we just did.
-From here, you can look at the bounce rate.
+To dive even further, you can look specifically at the bounce rate of landing pages rather than all pages.
 Making this change allows you to see what pages users are entering your site from, and then judge their performance.